LvnLx/Tempus/README.md

 <img src="https://github.com/user-attachments/assets/5ea1387f-c8c6-43df-93a6-a885d1532a7f" height="200">

 #### Flexible Beat Units
 Similar to time signatures, the beat unit is typically only selectable from a small set of predefined options.
-Since musical notation is necessary to display the beat unit, the approach taken for this app is to have partially pre-defined, but also a large set of generated beat unit options, with support from whole notes to 99-lets, including a small set of dotted notes commonly used:
+Since musical notation is necessary to display the beat unit, the approach taken for the app is to have partially pre-defined, but also a large set of generated beat unit options, with support from whole notes to 99-lets, including a small set of dotted notes commonly used:

 <img src="https://github.com/user-attachments/assets/02dfd2c5-ab6f-4833-868d-f63a2e050ba7" height="200">